Hurricane Laura Forecast To Bring 'Unsurvivable' Storm Surge As Category 4 Storm

 Despite these warnings, some residents said they are going to stay behind, Florian Martin of Houston Public Media reported.
 Others said they are taking measures to prepare their homes using storm shutters and generators.

-Walter Rowe of Galveston said he's lived in the area his entire life, and he only evacuated for Hurricane Ike in 2008.
-He told Martin he wasn't sure if he would leave this time.
+Walter Rowe of Galveston said he has lived in the area his entire life, and he only evacuated for Hurricane Ike in 2008.
+He told Martin he wasn't sure whether he would leave this time.

 "I'm not worried, that's kind of what happens down here," he said.